Editor's Note: This is an update of a story that previously ran on Feb. 23, 2010.

-Sister Mary Beata Mackie spent over three years in a Japanese internment camp in the Philippines during World War II.
+Sister Mary Beata Mackie spent more than three years in a Japanese internment camp in the Philippines during World War II.
 Like most of the more than 2,100 others in the camp, she was malnourished and emaciated in the end.

 Most of the internees had to be carried out of the camp they were so weak.